UofAScienceCamps2018/Console-Scavenger-Hunt/.clue-templates/clue10.md

 #### Finding Clue 11 ####

-Use the command `ls -la /usr` to get a big list of files.
-The 5th column in that list is the size of the file in bytes.
-Find the sort command to print the list of files with the largest file first, and then the rest indescending order.
-Your hint is the options you had to use.
-You'll need to use double quotes for your hint.
-For example, if your command was `sort -a -b -c`, your hint would be

-    python next_clue.py [secret] 11 "-a -b -c"
+In the scavenger-hunt folder there is a file called NHL-Data.txt This file contains the number of assists of each NHL player in the 2013-2014 year.
+You can open view this file using "cat [filename]".
+Using what you have learnt in this clue sort the NHL data to determine the player with the most assists in 2013-2014.The hint will be the name of the player with the most assists. python next_clue.py [secret] 11 [name].